This information explains infection with Clostridium difficile (C. diff), including how it’s spread and how it’s treated.

-- Have taken antacids (medication to reduce stomach acid)
+- Have low stomach acid or have taken antacids (medication to reduce stomach acid)

 What are the symptoms of a C. diff infection?

-Symptoms of mild cases of C. diff infections include frequent, foul-smelling, watery stools.
-Symptoms of more severe cases include abdominal cramps and diarrhea with blood and mucous.Back to top
+Diarrhea is the main symptom of mild cases of C. diff infections.
+Symptoms of more severe cases include abdominal (belly) cramps and diarrhea with blood and mucus.Back to top

 How is a C. diff infection treated?